-A woman who donates her eggs so that someone else can experience the lifelong joy of parenthood is incredibly generous.
-Without a doubt, this gift has to be one of the most meaningful you could ever give, but it does come with some risks that you should be aware of.
-These tips will help you weigh the pros and cons of donating eggs to make the right decision and prepare you for what’s ahead.
+A woman who considers donating her eggs so that someone else can experience the lifelong joy of parenthood is incredibly generous.
+Without a doubt, this gift has to be one of the most meaningful you could ever give, but it does come with some potential risks and side effects that you should be aware of.
+These tips will help you weigh the pros and cons of donating eggs to help you make the right decision and prepare you for what’s ahead.

 1. Learn Everything You Can Ahead of Time